iamyu/PoC-FlashGrid/FAQ.md

     A: Yes, the requst can be submitted from https://www.flashgrid.io/skycluster-in-azure-free-trial/

     Q: Any problem to access FlashGrid official portal?
-    A: if any troulbes to submit request or launch FlashGrid Launcher, better connect from a enviornment beyond China Great Firewall.
+    A: if any troulbes to submit request or launch FlashGrid Launcher, try to connect from a enviornment beyond China Great Firewall.
 Component like reCAPTCHA from FlashGrid office web site cannot work inside China.

     Q: There is not RHEL and FlashGrid image in China Azure Market Place, how can I start the production/trail deployment?
-    A: Please contact FlashGrid to get image VHD and convert it as a VM image in your China Azure subscription.
-The VHD file is located on global Azure.
-It is better we have mirror site on China Azure blob service.
+    A: Please contact FlashGrid to get image VHD and convert it as a VM image in your China Azure subscription. note the vhd may located in global Azure and it takes time to download.

     Sample script to convert the vhd to image.
 Assume the vhd (flashgrid-rhel-os.vhd) is saved in storage account mcsacn2racpoc with container named images.